Grand home builds that ended in disaster

 The One, California, USA

-When it comes to ambitious self-build projects, no property even comes close to The One.
-Claiming the number one spot as America's most expensive private residence, this mega-mansion can be found nestled on a prestigious, five-acre hillside plot in the heart of Bel Air, Los Angeles.
-The brainchild of real estate developer Nile Niami, The One took some eight years to construct and is thought to still be partly unfinished.
+When it comes to ambitious self-build projects, it would be hard to top The One, a mega-mansion nestled on a prestigious, five-acre hillside plot in the heart of Bel Air, Los Angeles.
+The brainchild of real estate developer Nile Niami, The One took over eight years to construct and, even though it's now sold, it came with a bumpy ride to a finalised sale and a shocking price slash.

 The One, California, USA